MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 - [SharePoint](/connectors/sharepointonline/)

 > [!NOTE]
-> The CoE Starter Kit records who owns a resource, such as an app or a flow.
-If the resource is owned by an interactive users, the Office 365 Users connector is used to get those details.
-If the resource is owned a Service Principal (Application User), the HTTP with Azure AD connector is used to get the name of the Application User to correctly mark ownership of resources and avoid resources being marked as orphaned (without an owner).
+> The CoE Starter Kit collects information on who owns a resource, such as an app or a flow.
+If the resource is owned by an interactive users, the [Office 365 Users](/connectors/office365users/) connector is used to get those details.
+If the resource is owned a service principal (application user), the [HTTP with Azure AD](/connectors/webcontents/) connector is used to make a call to [Microsoft Graph](https://developer.microsoft.com/graph) to get the name of the application user to correctly mark ownership of resources and avoid resources being marked as orphaned (without an owner).

 - The HTTP and HTTP with Azure AD connectors connect to [https://graph.microsoft.com](https://developer.microsoft.com/graph).
 You can set up [DLP endpoint filtering](/admin/dlp-granular-controls#endpoint-filtering) for these connectors to only allow the [https://graph.microsoft.com](https://developer.microsoft.com/graph) endpoint.
+If your tenant is in GCC, GCC High or DoD check your [service root endpoint for Microsoft Graph](/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints).

 - If you're using the [audit log](setup-auditlog.md) solution, the custom connector used to connect to the Microsoft 365 audit log also must be allowed in your business group.
 Configure the [https://manage.office.com/](/office/office-365-management-api/office-365-management-apis-overview) endpoint in the business group of your tenant-level policy.
 Learn more: [Configure Custom Connector endpoints in tenant-level policies](/power-platform/admin/dlp-connector-classification#tenant-level-dlp-policies).